recepcanaltinbag/PhyloHeat/README.md

 # Installation

-I recommend to use virtual environments:
+I recommend to use conda but not necessary

 ```
 conda update conda --all